Try Hubstaff for 14 days

 Improved productivity - Employees reach more goals with a clear, structured timeframe for accomplishing tasks.
 Work schedules also make it easy to spot health issues and problems with employees turning up late.

 Preserved work-life balance - An unpredictable work schedule often causes employees to work too much and neglect their personal lives.
-With better scheduling techniques, employees won’t have to think about work at all when they’re off the clock.
+With better scheduling techniques, employees won’t have to think about work when they’re off the clock.

 Effective payroll management - Work schedules are critical for handling payroll.
 Schedules also ensure you comply with FLSA record-keeping standards.

 For many employers, a standard nine-to-five work schedule works just fine.
 For others, a more flexible work schedule gets the job done.
+Whether your team operates on a flexible work schedule or a fixed work schedule, you need to set clear expectations and ensure you have employee buy-in.

 Get the full-featured Hubstaff trial free for 14 days.
 No credit card required.